Carpio-C/SYSADMIN-IDC1/Porfolio Template.markdown

 What were the main topics or concepts covered in the course?
 How did these topics contribute to your understanding of the subject matter?
+-In the course, we covered topics like virtualization, system setup networking, system monitoring, troubleshooting, backups, operating system, etc. This topics help me understand how they functions and sharpened my problem-solving skills.

   -----------------------------------------------------------------------